Sunny-unik/eu-country-check/README.md

 # eu-country-check

-This project is to check if given country-code is part of the EU (European Union).
+This project is to check if given country-code/country-name is part of the EU (European Union) or EEA (European Economic Area).

 # Installation